briguy202/docker-aem-base/README.md

 This is the base Docker image for AEM.

+## Depends on
+Vagrant, VirtualBox, Docker

 ## Get Started
+Start Vagrant which will get your VM (virtualbox) going:
+`vagrant up`

 To create the image, execute the following:
 `docker build --tag="yourname/author" .`